Real-life projects that boost skills with quick payback

 - Why?
 This step helps inspire the team to get started on a good project.
 They’re often nervous about the added pressure and need validation that the project is important to their leadership team.
 If they aren’t important to leadership, they will not get finished or will take way too long.

 - 2 – Training Camp – We provide you with the training and tools on the most common skills needed to get your team ready for success.
 The leader’s role is to encourage the motivate team, as it can be a lot to learn, and it will take time away from their already busy schedule.
-We provide a blended approach (33% self-paced training, 67% live virtual instruction for discussion and exercises).
+We provide a blended approach (67% self-paced training, 33% live virtual instruction for discussion and exercises) or a live instructor (virtual or in-person with 100% instruction and exercises).

 - Why?
 Project leaders going through the program need to know about the tools in bite-size amounts so they are able to solve the business problem.
 This helps build their confidence and prepares them for the upcoming project work by showing them the pathway to success.